 agent = Agent(model)

-My opinion is simple: the model matters less than the data and the wiring.
-Most agentic lead generation demos fail because they are dressed-up toys sitting on bad data.
+My opinion here is straightforward.
+The model matters less than the data and the wiring.
+Most agentic lead generation demos fail because they are toys sitting on bad data.

 - up to 300 requests/minute